The Competition for Partners in Matching Markets: Conclusion

 \setstretch{1.0}

-\textbf{Organization of the appendix.} The technical appendix is organized as follows. \begin{itemize} \item Appendix \ref{append:preliminary} describes several concentration inequalities and auxiliary stochastic processes that will be heavily used in the following theoretical analysis. \item Appendix \ref{append:small-medium-d-proof} establishes Theorem \ref{thm:main-result}, the main result for moderately connected markets.
-The proof is lengthy and will be further divided into several steps, with an overview provided at the beginning of each step. \item Appendix \ref{append:dense-d} establishes Theorem \ref{thm:main-result-dense}, the main result for densely connected markets. \end{itemize}
+\textbf{Organization of the appendix.} The technical appendix is organized as follows. \begin{itemize} \item Appendix~\ref{app:buyer-seller-app} elaborates on our assertion that almost all buyer-seller markets exhibit strong competition, in contrast with our findings for random matching markets. \item Appendix \ref{append:preliminary} describes several concentration inequalities and auxiliary stochastic processes that will be heavily used in the following theoretical analysis. \item Appendix \ref{append:small-medium-d-proof} establishes Theorem \ref{thm:main-result}, the main result for moderately connected markets.
+The proof is lengthy and will be further divided into several steps, with an overview provided at the beginning of each step. \item Appendix \ref{append:dense-d} establishes Theorem \ref{thm:main-result-dense}, the main result for densely connected markets.